S3-working-group/s3-practical-guide/docs/all.md

 #### Acknowledge shared accountability

 The consequences of our action or inaction will affect the organization in some way, so by becoming part of an organization we are taking some responsibility for the wellbeing of the whole.
 Many responsibilities within an organization are hard to anticipate, are undefined and are undelegated.
-Therefore when members of an organization recognize that they _share accountability_ for the organization as a whole, they are more inclined to step up and take responsibility for things when needed.
+Therefore when members of an organization recognize that they _share accountability_ for the organization as a whole, they are more inclined to step up, bring attention to important issues, and take responsibility for things when needed.
 Problems and opportunities are more likely to be acknowledged and dealt with and you reduce the risk of developing a culture of looking the other way, or worse, a culture of blame.

 Many responsibilities are typically distributed throughout an organization by way of [delegation](), meaning that people take responsibility for specific work and decision making.
-Whenever a responsibility is delegated by one party (the <dfn data-info="Delegator: An individual or group delegating responsibility for a domain to other(s).">delegator</dfn>) to another party (the <dfn data-info="Delegatee: An individual or group accepting responsibility for a domain delegated to them, becoming a role keeper or a team.">delegatee(s)</dfn>), accountability for results is shared between both parties.
+Whenever a responsibility is delegated by one party (the <dfn data-info="Delegator: An individual or group delegating responsibility for a domain to other(s).">delegator</dfn>) to another party (the <dfn data-info="Delegatee: An individual or group accepting responsibility for a domain delegated to them, becoming a role keeper or a team.">delegatee</dfn>), accountability for results is shared between both parties.
 This is because either parties’ choices and actions (or inaction) will impact results.
 Furthermore the delegator is accountable for their decision to delegate these responsibilities, and for their decision about whom to delegate them to.

 While it’s typically productive for delegatee(s) to take the lead in deciding how to take care of their [domain](gloassary:domain), regular communication between delegator and delegatee(s) provides a broader scope of perspective which in turn, supports strategic development and the effective execution of work.

 When people consider themselves accountable only for those things that impact their immediate sphere of responsibility, many of the things that would require attention but have not been delegated to anyone in particular, or that appear to be someone else’s problem to solve, would get missed.

+Whenever you see an important issue, make sure it’s taken care of, either by bringing it to the attention of others who will deal with it, or by dealing with it yourself.

 #### Make the hierarchy of accountability explicit

 Most organizations have a hierarchy of delegation and therefore a hierarchy of accountability.
 This means that accountability for outcomes is distributed throughout the organization, while overall accountability for the integrity of the organization rests with whomever takes legal responsibility for that organization as a whole.
 In many organizations today, this generally points back up a leadership hierarchy to wherever the buck stops.
 However, in other contexts, like a community for example, overall accountability lies equally with everyone who is involved.

-Whatever your particular organizational context, making the hierarchy of accountability explicit is useful because it reveals the relationship between [delegator] and [delegatee(s)].
+Whatever your particular organizational context, making the hierarchy of accountability explicit is useful because it reveals the relationship between delegator and delegatee(s).

 #### Move from “holding to account” to self-accountability